killermosi/OXC-ModPortal/_internal/v1.0.0/specifications/01-Overview.md

  1. The application will intercept the link, and will make an AJAX request to the static domain to get the page data.
- 1. The URL will be updated to accommodate for page history navigation
+ 1. The URL will be updated to accommodate for page history navigation, so that the browser "back" button will function normally for the user.

+#### Exemptions

+There are several pages that are exempt from the two step loading mechanic:

+ * `login`
+ * `logout`
+ * `my-mods`
+ * `edit-mod`